OasisVee/wallpapers/README.md

 # Table Of Contents
-hold the image and press "copy link address"
+### help:
+to get the link just hold the image and hit "copy link address" then go to themers settings and find the theme you want to fix the background for and hit the pencil, then go to Background and replace the url with the url you copied here

 ## Hs Brilliance: ![Header](https://github.com/OasisVee/wallpapers/raw/main/131_Sem_Titulo_20231227171708.png)
 ## Hs Bravery: ![Header](https://github.com/OasisVee/wallpapers/raw/main/132_Sem_Titulo_20231227173648.png)
 ## Hs Balance: ![Header](https://github.com/OasisVee/wallpapers/raw/main/134_Sem_Titulo_20231227175514.png)